History

 Credit 3 units.

-L22 History 5803 Advanced Seminar: Partition: The Making of India and Pakistan
+HISTORY 5802 Advanced Seminar: Partition: The Making of India and Pakistan

 The division of India and Pakistan at the time of Independence from British colonial rule was a major event that has left its mark on the lives, memories, and politics of contemporary South Asians.
 Why did British India break apart along apparently religious lines?
-Was sectarian or "communal" violence inevitable, or endemic in South Asian society?
+Was sectarian or communal violence inevitable, or endemic in South Asian society?
 How was Partition - a time of violence, mistrust, dispossession, displacement, and mass migration -- experienced by ordinary people?
 How is the traumatic memory of this event borne by individual women, children, by families?
 How does its legacy persist, and how is it being remembered, and reckoned with, today?
 In this course, we will not find final answers to these difficult questions, but we will learn how to explore them responsibly, using literature, film, and other archival sources.
 This course provides students with a forum to discuss and explore topics of their own choosing.

-L22 History 5810 Between Sand and Sea: History, Environment, and Politics in the Arabian Peninsula
+HISTORY 5811 Between Sand and Sea: History, Environment, and Politics in the Arabian Peninsula

 Although it is today primarily associated with oil, the Arabian peninsula was for most of its history defined by water: its surrounding seas, its monsoon-driven winds, and its lack of water in its vast and forbidding interior deserts.
 As home to the major holy cities of Islam and a key source of global oil, the region has played an important role in the Western European and North American imagination.
 Despite being relatively sparsely populated, the peninsula hosts millions of believers each year on the annual Muslim pilgrimage, and it has been the site of major wars and military occupations by European, American, and other Middle Eastern countries for much of the 20th and 21st centuries.
-It has been an outpost of the Ottoman Empire, a center of British colonialism and (at Aden) an axis of its global empire, the location of Egypt's "Vietnam" (its long war in Yemen in the 1960s), the Gulf Wars I and II, and the recent wars in Yemen, to name just a few of the major conflicts.
-Often depicted as unchanging until caught up by the influx of massive oil wealth, this region is frequently characterized as a place of contradictions: home to some of the world's largest skyscrapers and also the most inhospitable and largest sand desert in the world, known as "the Empty Quarter"; the location of crucial American allies and the home of al-Qa'eda founder `Usama Bin Laden.
+It has been an outpost of the Ottoman Empire, a center of British colonialism and (at Aden) an axis of its global empire, the location of Egypt's Vietnam (its long war in Yemen in the 1960s), the Gulf Wars I and II, and the recent wars in Yemen, to name just a few of the major conflicts.
+Often depicted as unchanging until caught up by the influx of massive oil wealth, this region is frequently characterized as a place of contradictions: home to some of the world's largest skyscrapers and also the most inhospitable and largest sand desert in the world, known as the Empty Quarter; the location of crucial American allies and the home of al-Qa'eda founder `Usama Bin Laden.
 In this course, we will examine the development of the peninsula historically to understand these contradictory images.
 We will investigate changes in the following arenas: environment and society; colonial occupation; newly independent states; the demise and development of key economic sectors (pearling; shipping; agriculture; oil; finance; piracy); political regimes; resources such as water, oil, and date palms; the growth of oil extraction infrastructure and its effects on the political regimes and societies in the region; the emergence of new Gulf cities; Islamic law; women's rights; human rights debates; and religious and ethnic minorities.

 Credit 3 units.
 A&S IQ: HUM, LCD Arch: HUM Art: HUM BU: HUM, IS EN: H

-L22 History 5870 Topics in American History: Race and Drugs in American History
+HISTORY 5870 Topics in American History: Race and Drugs in American History

 This course explores the racial construction of the use of legal and illegal substances in American history from the mid-19th century to the present.
 We will spend time engaging in a historical analysis of the social, economic, and racial dynamics that defined drug addiction in popular imagination, and examine how these factors contributed to discussions about legality, access to substances, one's ability to be rehabilitated, and criminal status.
 Regarding criminality we will particularly explore sociological and theoretical perspectives of labeling, habitual and occasional offenders, and moral panic in order to understand how racial minority groups were targeted for different rhetorical, legislative, and economic purposes.
 One major goal of the course will be to outline the early 20th century beginnings of the war on drugs and connect it to the century long growth of a militarized police system and prison industrial complex.
 We will secondly work to understand the role of local and national political actors, law enforcement, and the media in manufacturing and maintaining connections between race, crime and drugs.
 Ultimately, we will use our study of drugs to contextualize 21st century issues of police violence, increases in homicide in minority communities, mass incarceration, poverty, segregation, and mass movements of protest.

-L22 History 5872 Colonial Cities and the Making of Modernity
+HISTORY 5872 Colonial Cities and the Making of Modernity

 Massive urban growth has been a central result of the incorporation of many areas--both central and peripheral--into the global economy in the 19th and 20th centuries.
 Scholars have long theorized urbanization as a key component of modernity, but they have usually done so by looking at urbanization and modernization from the perspective of the West.
 This course will investigate the character of cities in the colony and then use these empirical and analytical entry points to examine critically some theories of modernity.
 The geographical focus of the course will be primarily on cities in the Middle East, North Africa, and South Asia.